Jaalbandi

-Jaalbandi is a 2022 Indian Bengali-language drama film directed by Pijush Saha.
-This film will be Pijush Saha's son Prince Prachurya's Tollywood debut film.
+Jaalbandi is a 2022 Indian Bengali-language action thriller film directed by Pijush Saha.
+This film was Pijush Saha's son Prince Prachurya's Tollywood debut film.
 The film is based on the novel Jaalbandi by Samaresh Majumdar.
 The film also features Payel Sarkar, Darshana Banik, Pampi Saha, June Malia, Dipankar De, and Kharaj Mukherjee.
 Gopi Bhagat is the director of photography and Amit-Ishan is in charge of music.